 University Studies Program (USP) students must take at least one course designated as a Global Citizenship course as part of Quest or Explore.
 The purpose of the Global Citizenship Requirement is to provide students with opportunities within their introductory USP courses to deepen their knowledge about the world and its peoples, develop their talents for local and global engagement, and build their capacities as citizens in an increasingly interconnected and interdependent world.
 Global Scholar (GS) courses are upper-division courses that build on those earlier GC courses.
 Built into the larger curriculum, these courses support three key learning student learning outcomes: with knowledge of nations, cultures, or societies beyond the U.S.; with an understanding of how interaction, interdependence, and inequity among diverse geographical, social, political, or economic systems have shaped historical and contemporary global challenges and opportunities; and with the skills needed to exercise the responsibilities of informed citizenship in the global community.

 The Global Scholar Certificate is self-directed global learning pathway for students who wish to distinguish themselves as a Global Scholar upon graduation.
 UW Oshkosh Global Scholars have invested in the global and cultural knowledge, skills, and abilities necessary to navigate a complicated and interdependent world as a part of their course of study.
-The USP Global Citizenship (GC) course is the foundation for the Global Scholar (GS) option.
-For those students who want to build on their USP global learning foundation, the Global Scholar option allows them to do so intentionally without adding credits-to-degree.
+The USP Global Citizenship (GC) course is the foundation for the Global Scholar (GS) Certificate.
+For those students who want to build on their USP global learning foundation, the Global Scholar Certificate allows them to do so intentionally without adding credits-to-degree.
 Global Scholar courses are designed to provide students with advanced opportunities to expand their worldview and global knowledge in ways that connect directly to their major field of study.

 All Global Scholars participate in a “global experience” that offers students opportunities to engage deeply with their learning, with different perspectives, and with real world challenges and opportunities.
 Global experiences are transformative learning opportunities such as study abroad, Model UN, an international clinical experience, or a globally-related research project – these experiences may or may not be paired with course content.
-Because the Global Scholar option is student-directed, it is flexible enough to pair with any major and open to students in all the colleges.
+Because the Global Scholar Certificate is student-directed, it is flexible enough to pair with any major and open to students in all the colleges.